Motivation for Productivity

 In other words, you’ll notice a gap.
 This is the key because your motivation for productivity is ultimately a desire or a reason to take action.
 Being productive only makes sense when we are in action and striving toward a goal – something we want but don’t currently have.

-Like a fisherman we want to cast our line of focus out into the future toward something that we desire.
+Like a fisherman, we want to cast our line of focus out into the future toward something that we desire.

 Ideally, this should be a long-term goal, not a short-term one.
 When we focus too short, we also look for shortcuts and immediate gratification.

-In contrast, a long-term focus more likely points us to putting in the hard yards of persistence, building habits and developing grit.
+In contrast, a long-term focus more likely points us to put in the hard yards of persistence, building habits and developing grit.
 It promotes an acceptance that I need to stay motivated and work hard over time.
 We want to put in the effort now for some ease later in life.